our coursesFrom College Library to Country House

 Enrolment and fees

-The cost of the 5-day course will be uploaded in early November.
+The cost of the 5-day course is £2050.
 This includes tuition, accommodation, all meals, admissions and travel by private coach.
 Airfares are not included.

-The Council of The Attingham Trust reserves the right to adjust fees if there is a substantial change in the exchange rate, as these were assessed on the basis of assumptions made in September 2019.
-Should this prove necessary, members will be informed by 8 April 2020.
+The Council of The Attingham Trust reserves the right to adjust fees if there is a substantial change in the exchange rate, as these were assessed on the basis of assumptions made in September 2021.
+Should this prove necessary, members will be informed.

 Please note when making your application that this is an intensive and physically strenuous course.
 There is plenty of walking, standing and climbing stairs and your fitness must be of a level that will not impact on the enjoyment of the group or take up disproportionate amounts of the organisers’ attention.
 You should have a good level of spoken English.
 Whilst we are happy to cater for vegetarian and gluten-free needs, other specialist diets cannot always be accommodated.